-Popovits says the tactile aspect of the work also draws her in, as she encourages a visitor to feel the softness of a bamboo jacket.
-Bamboo has become a popular material for environmentally conscious clothing manufacturers, she notes, because of its sustainability.
-“The full plant is used—it’s cut and spun into yarn—and bamboo grows like a weed,” explains Popovits.
-“It’s also an incredibly comfortable fiber that wicks away moisture and is relatively odor free.
-So people like to do yoga in it, for example, and there are sheets now made of bamboo.”
+The tactile aspect of the work also draws her in, as she encourages a visitor to feel the softness of a bamboo jacket.
+Bamboo has become a popular material for environmentally-conscious clothing designers because of its sustainability.
+“It’s an incredibly comfortable fiber that wicks away moisture and is comfortable year round.”

 Many women who buy Dahlia designs return year after year to add to their collection.
 As her clients have moved into their retirement years, she has moved away from business attire and toward clothing for special events, travel and leisure.